Sound installation and performance

 Sound is generally assumed to diffuse and fill an environment and be omnidirectional.
 Light is assumed to travel in a straight line and be more amenable to being directed such as in a laser or even a torch or a spotlight.
 We may not be able to see around a corner but we can hear around a corner.
 Ultrasound provides one means by which sound can be more directional and behave more similarly to how we imagine light to be, allowing us almost to “see” via sound.

-In Localising Borders, a set of parametric speakers and a laser are placed in two rooms, with the sound and the light pointing in the same direction.
-In the first room, its position is fixed; in the second, they are suspended from the ceiling and left to rotate.
+In Localising Borders, a set of parametric speakers and a laser are arranged with the sound and the light pointing in the same direction.
 The parametric speakers emit modulated ultrasound which is highly directional, creating a “beam” of sound more similar to light than conventional audio.
 The sound remains inaudible until it is reflected off an object such as a wall or a person at which point it is demodulated and sound appears to be emitted from the reflecting object.
 The point at which the sound is reflected (and is illuminated by the laser) marks out the interiors of the space in a process known as echolocation and used in sonar.
 The sound played are based on recordings of ultrasonic bat calls used for such purposes which have been transposed to the audible range of human hearing.

 The work has also been presented as a performance, with the direction of the speakers and the laser being controlled by a performer.